Meet Dr. Barbara Peavey

 Dr. Peavey established the first behavioral medicine clinic at the University of Texas at Dallas in 1975 and served as faculty and counseling center staff for 10 years.
 She entered private practice serving adolescents and adults and continued to teach in the doctoral program of behavioral medicine faculty at the University of North Texas and in the College of Clinical Psychophysiology at Saybrook University.

-With over 40 years of experience in clinical psychology, applied psychophysiology and biofeedback she is a Senior Fellow of the Biofeedback Certification International Alliance (BCIA) and Diplomate with the Academy of Pain Management.
+With over 40 years of experience in behavioral medicine, clinical psychology, applied psychophysiology and biofeedback she is a Senior Fellow of the Biofeedback Certification International Alliance (BCIA) and Diplomate with the Academy of Pain Management.
 She has served as Chairman of the Board for BCIA (Biofeedback Certification International Alliance), on the Board of Directors of the Association of Applied Psychophysiology and Biofeedback (AAPB) and as President of the Biofeedback Society of Texas.
-She is a respected national and international speaker and trainer in biofeedback, psychophysiology, stress management, psychopharmacology, and neuroplasticity and addiction.
+She is a respected national and international speaker and trainer in neuroplasticity, brain health, biofeedback/neurofeedback, stress management, and psychopharmacology.

-Dr. Peavey has pioneered the field in mind-body connection, stress management self-regulation, and brain health .
+Dr. Peavey has pioneered the field in mind-body connection, psychoneuroimmunology, stress management, self-regulation, and brain health as well as applying these principles to brain-based disorders to find individual treatment plans for improvement in cognitive and behavioral health.
 She is uniquely capable of helping individuals find their strengths and integrate heart, mind, body, and spirit for health and well-being.